 Borderline personality disorder (BPD) is a mental health condition that is characterized by a distorted perception of one’s self, personal relationships, and life in general.
 Many people with BPD use drugs or alcohol to cope with their symptoms.
-However, self-medicating a mental health condition is never successful and it often leads to the development of a substance use disorder.
+However, self-medicating a mental health condition is never successful, and it often leads to the development of a substance use disorder.
 Studies show that between 50-78% of adults with BPD develop a substance use disorder at some point in their lives.[1,2]

 Signs and Symptoms of BPD

 According to the National Institute of Mental Health, borderline personality disorder is marked by an ongoing pattern of changing moods, self-image, and behaviors that result in impulsivity and unstable relationships.
 Individuals with BPD may experience episodes of anger, anxiety, and depression.
-They may also have interests, beliefs, or hobbies that change quickly and unexpectedly due to the changing way they see themselves and their place in the world.[3]
+They may also have interests, beliefs, or hobbies that change quickly and unexpectedly due to how they see themselves and their place in the world.[3]

 Another common trait among people with BPD is changing opinions of friends and loved ones quickly.
 In the eyes of a person with BPD, Someone who is seen as a close, trustworthy friend one day may be considered a liar, enemy, or traitor the next day.
 These perception shifts and behavior changes that occur in people with BPD can make it difficult for them to maintain stable relationships and practice self-care.